Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## Error handling redux

 Just as before, when `ufunc`s are split across multiple extension modules, the error policy state can no longer be easily shared between them.
-We caught this immediately due to a failure in the following doctest for [special.seterr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.seterr.html#scipy.special.seterr).
+We noticed something was wrong due to a failure in the following doctest for [special.seterr](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.seterr.html#scipy.special.seterr).

 ```